drksh/legacy/thoughts.md

 	- Text (Snippet)
 	- Non-text (File)
 	- URL (URL shortener)

+## Security
+It would maybe be a good idea to make some kind of captcha(?)

 ## "Tracking"
 It would be nice to track how many clicks each submission gets